HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Asia >

 On April 13, 2010, Khan Resources Inc. announced that its 58%-owned Mongolian joint venture subsidiary, Central Asian Uranium Company, LLC ("CAUC") and its 100%-owned Mongolian subsidiary, Khan Resources LLC have received notice from the Mongolian Nuclear Energy Agency stating that CAUC's mining license 237A and Khan Mongolia's exploration license 9282X have been invalidated.
 The invalidations purport to be effective as of October 8, 2009 and purport to be based on a failure by CAUC and Khan to address violations of Mongolian law stemming from a July 2009 report issued by an inspection team appointed by the Mongolian State Specialized Inspection Agency in respect of the Mining License.

-Nuclear Energy Authority external link (NEA) on January 29 announced that a memorandum of mutual understanding signed by Canadian Khan Resources and Mongolian state-owned nuclear resource development company MonAtom LLC is not "legally capable".
+Nuclear Energy Authority (NEA) on January 29 announced that a memorandum of mutual understanding signed by Canadian Khan Resources and Mongolian state-owned nuclear resource development company MonAtom LLC is not "legally capable".
 The memorandum, which NEA considers as "invalid", was signed on January 25 to establish settlements of a joint venture transaction which would finalize the ownership structure surrounding the Dornod uranium project.
 (UB Post Feb.
 2, 2010)

 On Jan.
 14, 2010, Khan Resources Inc. announced that it was informed by the legal counsel in Mongolia representing the joint venture company Central Asia Uranium Corporation Limited ("CAUC"), that a settlement has been reached with the Mineral Resources Authority of Mongolia whereby the suspension of CAUC's mining license 237A has been terminated.